TomatenKuchenDEV/docs/docs/features.md

 - [Sending messages with embeds and components, for example buttons](https://embed.tomatenkuchen.com)
 - Randomizer features, for example rolling a dice or selecting a random element out of a given list
 - Creating and reading QR codes
-- Cloning a category with it's channels
+- Cloning a category with its channels
 - [Logs of occured errors and dashboard changes](/error)
 - [Logging of pretty much everything on the Discord server](/logs)
 - [Online forms](/forms)